Mochaul/progfound2-lab/lab_instructions/lab_6/README.md

 #### Film

-The movie has attribute title, age rating (consisting of <span style="color:blue"> "General" </span> for all ages, <span style="color:blue"> "Teenager" </span> for age at least 13 years old, and <span style="color:blue"> "Adult" </span> for a minimum age of 17), movie genre, duration in minutes, and status whether the films are **local or import**.
+The movie has attribute title, age rating (consisting of <span style="color:blue"> "General" </span> for all ages, <span style="color:blue"> "Teenagers" </span> for age at least 13 years old, and <span style="color:blue"> "Adult" </span> for a minimum age of 17), movie genre, duration in minutes, and status whether the films are **local or import**.
 This program can return results of detailed movie information in the following format:
 ```
 ------------------------------------------------------------------
 Title 		: <Movie Title>
 Genre 		: <Genre Name>
 Duration 	: <Number> minutes
-Rating 		: <General/Teenager/Adult>
+Rating 		: <General/Teenagers/Adult>
 Type 		: <Local/Import>
 ------------------------------------------------------------------
 ```